-Does Arkansas have Leash Laws?
+Does Arkansas Have Leash Laws?

 The simple answer?
 No. The long answer?
 Yes.

+Leash laws will vary from city to city in Arkansas.
 Overall, though, there is some common vocabulary used in Arkansas that can be helpful to know, no matter where you may reside.

 What is a “Dog at Large”?

 In general, we pups run into problems when we are OFF the leash.
 This is also known as a “dog at large.”
-Sounds pretty mischievous to me, but a dog at large can really be any pup who’s out of his or her yard without some sort of leash or leash device attached to his or her collar!
+Sounds pretty mischievous to me, but a dog at large can be any dog who’s out of his or her yard without some sort of leash or leash device attached to his or her collar!